lorenaneves/beans_classification/README.md

 .py file;
 AI project;
-4 differents models were tested; the one with best accuracy was not used, since it could be a overfit example (=~1).
+4 differents models were tested; the one with best accuracy was not used, since it could be an overfit example (=~1).